versluis/plesk-promo-box-remover/README.md

 Plesk Extension that removes the big blue Promo Box on the home screen in Service Provider view.

-Here's what it looks like
+Here's what it looks like:

 ![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/before.png) BEFORE (without this extension): the big blue box shows Plesk related stuff at the top

 ![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/after.png) AFTER (with this extension enabled): the clutter free "zen-at-large" experience lets you focus on your server

 ### Supported Plesk Versions